ivan-tkatchev/tab/README.md

 `real UInt -> Real`
 `real Int -> Real`
 `real String -> Real`

+`replace`
+: Search-and-replace in a string with regexes.
+The first argument is the string to search, the second argument is the regex, and the third argument is the replacement string.
+Regex and replacement string use ECMAScript syntax.
+Usage:
+`replace String String String -> String`

 `round`
 : Rounds a floating-point number to the nearest integer.